When people first start looking to get in shape, running is often the default choice.

 (Don’t expect it to do much for your upper body.)

-However, it’s unlikely you’ll see major visual differences in your legs in just 30 days from running.
+However, it’s unlikely you’ll see major visual differences in your legs from 1 month of running.

 For better conditioning, energy, mood, and overall health — running is a great choice.